 Unit Model No.

 Unit Serial No.

 Engine Model No.

 Engine Serial No.

 Generator Model No.

 Generator Serial No.

+Date Purchased

 Record the information found on your unit data label on this page.
-See Unit Serial Number Locations.
+See Unit and Serial Number Locations.

-Engine and generator serial numbers are located on data plates affixed to the engine and generator, respectively.
-When contacting a Generac Mobile Authorized Service Dealer (GMASD) about parts and service, always provide the unit model and serial number.
+Engine and generator serial numbers are located on separate data plates affixed to the engine and generator respectively.

+When contacting a Generac Mobile Authorized Service Dealer (GMASD) about parts and service, always supply the complete model number and serial number of the unit.

 Operation and Maintenance: Proper maintenance and care of the unit ensures a minimum number of problems and keeps operating expenses at a minimum.
 It is the operator's responsibility to perform all safety checks, to verify that all maintenance for safe operation is performed promptly, and to have the equipment checked periodically by a GMASD.
-Normal maintenance, service and replacement of parts are the responsibility of the owner or operator and, as such, are not considered defects in materials or workmanship within the terms of the warranty.
+Normal maintenance, service and replacement of parts are the responsibility of the owner/operator and, as such, are not considered defects in materials or workmanship within the terms of the warranty.
 Individual operating habits and usage may contribute to the need for additional maintenance or service.